2 Exploring Candy database

 OBJECTIVES

-• The windows and navigation options within Access.
+• Explore the windows and navigation options within Access.

-• The display capabilities of tables, forms, reports and queries.
+• Discover the display capabilities of tables, forms, reports, and queries.

-• How a command button works on a form.
+• See how a command button works on a form.

-• How to search, sort and filter a record.
+• Learn how to search, sort, and filter records.

-The course is built around the sample file candy365.accdb.
+This course is centered around the sample file candy365.accdb.
 This chapter explains the design and use of the tables in the database.
-You are going to experiment with this sample database, you go some experimenting to discover different aspects of working with Access.
-Some of the features are further explored in other chapters.
+You will experiment with this sample database to discover different aspects of working with Access.
+Some features are explored further in other chapters.

-The example database candy365.accdb contains data of the company SNOOPY, a company that sells boxes with pralines to customers.
-In the boxes are different types of pralines.
-The information is kept in 6 tables:
+The example database candy365.accdb contains data from the company SNOOPY, which sells boxes of pralines to customers.
+Each box contains different types of pralines.
+The information is stored in six tables:

 • Customers